-A classic thing like play dough can really bring a kid back!
-I love the smell of fresh-made play dough, there's really nothing like it!
+A classic thing like a batch of soft homemade play dough can really bring a kid back!
+I love the smell of fresh-made play dough, there’s really nothing like it!

-After a few days of monotonous schooling via a screen, we were yearning for something tactile.
-We had been working on some new bread recipes and I thought I'd get out our most favorite play dough recipe to let the kids dig into some dough too.
+After a few days into Christmas break, we were yearning for something tactile.
+We had been working on some new bread recipes and I thought I’d get out our most favorite play dough recipe to let the kids dig into some dough too.

 (This post may contain affiliate links which means I make a small commission at no extra cost to you.)

 Our kindergartener who loves learning in person and is a very hands-on learner found it easy to work on his new words using these play dough letters and number stamps!
 He wrote grandma an entire letter in play dough.
 I guess, sometimes, it’s finding a new way to learn if the former just isn’t working!

 This batch of play dough made enough for all 4 kids to split up and have their own softball-sized ball of dough.
 We could very well add color, glitter, essential oils or any number of items to the play dough, but we decided to leave ours white as we were all out of coloring.
 Our youngest was working on a glitter snowflake from school, so she rolled her play dough through the glitter for something ‘extra special’.
 It’s the small things!
 I said, ‘you add glitter, girl!’

 Using play dough as a way to destress turned out good for all of us.
 We all needed to peel our eyeballs away from our screens and smoosh play dough between our hands.
 Something about being able to use our senses feels welcoming after a long day sitting still in front of our computers.